For more information on many of these terms see http://www.pcwebopedia.com/

 Computer Managed Instruction (CMI) - a system that performs some of the administrative tasks that are a part of computer-based-instruction.
 May also deliver the instruction.

 Computer freeze - a situation in which the computer decides to ignore any input from a user.
 This is usually related to one program and may be remedied by tapping and holding down in order the following keys: Ctrl, Alt, and Delete.
 Then selecting end this program from the screen that appears.
+(If using VISTA, select "Open task Manager, then select the program.)
 Another term for this occurrence is “hang,” as in “My word processor hung.”

 Computer-managed-learning (CML) - See computer-managed-instruction.